Andre Oktaviansyah

-Andre Oktaviansyah (born 23 October 2002) is an Indonesian professional footballer who plays as a defensive midfielder for Liga 1 club Persebaya Surabaya.
+Andre Oktaviansyah (born 23 October 2002) is an Indonesian professional footballer who plays as a defensive midfielder for Super League club PSBS Biak.

 Club career

 Persikabo 1973

-He was signed for Persikabo 1973 to play in Liga 1 in the 2021 season.
+He was signed by Persikabo 1973 to play in Liga 1 in the 2021 season.
 Andre made his first-team debut on 3 September 2021 as a substitute in a match against Madura United at the Indomilk Arena, Tangerang.

 Persebaya Surabaya

-Andre was signed for Persebaya Surabaya to play in Liga 1 in the 2022–23 season.
+Andre was signed by Persebaya Surabaya to play in Liga 1 in the 2022–23 season.
 He made his league debut on 19 August 2022 in a match against Borneo Samarinda at the Segiri Stadium, Samarinda.